microsoft/ignite-learning-paths/mod/mod20/05-prep-demos.md

 3. Use the SQL server authentication to log into the database.

 > On the first login from a new IP address, you will need to configure the firewall.
-Simply follow the instructions to add your
+Simply follow the instructions to add your client IP address to the firewall list.

 ![Instructions to configure the firewall](./images/2019-09-24_16-50-01.png)